 Pray for guidance.
 Do something radical for Christ.

-Written by Kevin Krueger© 2002 - 2021, AnswersForMe.org.
+If you liked this, you may also like Bloom Where You Are© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.